modelica/newsletter/_2024-03/Simcenter_Amesim_2410.md

 * A new heuristic for optimized calculations of Jacobian matrices,
 * An optimized handling of sparse linear systems.

+&ldquo;Large&rdquo; models are a strong trend even for system simulation, for example to serve electrification.
+They typically involve fine-grained spatial discretizations, numerous inputs/outputs, state variables, internal variables and/or parameters.

 ## Improved code generation for Modelica and imported FMUs
 On top of that, the code generation performed when creating a Modelica model, importing an FMU, a pre-trained neural network ([ONNX](https://onnx.ai/ ) file) or a response surface, has been upgraded to &ldquo;V2&rdquo;, featuring lightweight and more CPU-efficient code.
 For Modelica and FMI, the
-outcome is a more robust coupled simulation with &ldquo;large&rdquo; models (<i>i.e.</i> involving fine-grained spatial discretizations, numerous inputs/outputs, state variables, internal variables and/or parameters) which are a strong trend, for example to serve electrification.
+outcome is a more robust coupled simulation with &ldquo;large&rdquo; models.
 For highly-hierachical Modelica models, this results in compilation and simulation times that compete with 100% Modelica-based tools, for example with models coming from Lawrence Berkeley's open-source [Buildings Library v11.0.0](https://simulationresearch.lbl.gov/modelica/ ).